GlitchedPolygons/l8w8jwt/lib/README.md

 <strong>Checknum</strong>
 </summary>
 <p>
-This library makes use of checknum; a single header containing a function for checking whether a given C-string contains an integer or a floating-point number. <a href="https://github.com/GlitchedPolygons/checknum/blob/master/LICENSE">Apache-2.0 licensed</a> at the time of writing (11.
-February 2020) and available on GitHub.
+This library makes use of checknum; a single header containing a function for checking whether a given C-string contains an integer or a floating-point number. <a href="https://github.com/GlitchedPolygons/checknum/blob/master/LICENSE">Apache-2.0 licensed</a> at the time of writing (23.
+September, 2020) and available on GitHub.
 </p>
 <p>